codrin-kruijne/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 selected_data <- select(merged_data, subject, activity_label, ends_with("mean()"), ends_with("std()"))
 selected_data <- arrange(selected_data, subject)
 ```
+This gives us a dataset with 20 variables; subject, activity_label and 18 measurements, which we will appropriately rename next.
+We just arranged the combined data by subject so they are all in order.

 ## Uses descriptive activity names to name the activities in the data set
+Taking the activity labels that were originaally stored in as separate file and replacing the numbers by the more descriptive text.
 ```
 selected_data$activity_label <- factor(selected_data$activity_label, levels = activity_labels$V1, labels = activity_labels$V2)
 ```